A Grand Unification of Quantum Algorithms: From QSP to QSVT

-which for small $\theta$ is approximately $1-\frac{5}{8}\left( \frac{\theta}{2}\right)^6$.
-This has the nice property that the qubit remains unflipped for a wide range of signal angles, but then a sharp transition happens around $\theta\approx 2\pi/3$.
-This increases sensitivity to specific values of the signal!
 Thus, sequences like this are widely employed in magnetic resonance imaging to increase image contrast.
 This particular sequence is famous in the field of NMR, and is known as the ``BB1'' pulse sequence~\cite{wimperis1994broadband}.
 Many such ``composite pulse'' sequences are known~\cite{freeman1998spin,RevModPhys.76.1037,wolfowicz2007pulse}, with a wide range of variations, and in experimental quantum computation, they serve to suppress specific kinds of errors and enhance sensitivity to specific kinds of signals, across implementations ranging from quantum dots~\cite{wang2012composite} and nitrogen vacancy centers in diamonds~\cite{aiello2013composite}, to trapped ions~\cite{PhysRevA.92.060301,Tomita_2010,Ivanov:11} and superconducting qubits~\cite{chow2013microwave}.

 That QSP sequences can have such signal transformation properties is well known, because in general the matrix element $P(a) = \<0|U_{\vec{\phi}}|0\>$ becomes a polynomial in $a$, with the order of the polynomial being at most the length of the sequence of QSP phases $\vec{\phi}$.
-Specifically, for example, for $\vec{\phi} = (0,0)$, $P(a) = a$, for $\vec{\phi} = (0,0,0)$, $P(a) = 2a^2-1$, and for $\vec{\phi} = (0,0,0,0)$, $P(a) = a(-3 + 4a^2)$.
+Specifically, for example, for $\vec{\phi} = (0,0)$, $P(a) = a$; for $\vec{\phi} = (0,0,0)$, $P(a) = 2a^2-1$; and for $\vec{\phi} = (0,0,0,0)$, $P(a) = 4a^3-3a$.
 These are the Chebyshev polynomials of the first kind, $T_{d}(a)$.

 Perhaps the most remarkable property of the QSP sequence of Eq.~(\ref{eq:qsp_uphi}), however, is the reverse of this statement: it turns out that for a given polynomial $P(a)$ (subject to some reasonable constraints), there exists a set of QSP phase angles $\vec{\phi}$ such that $P(a) = \<0|U_{\vec{\phi}}|0\>$.
 Specifically~\cite{Low_2016}: